 All nursing programs follow a school calendar, or the time period when a class starts and ends.

 There are three possibilities: Semester, Quarter, and Other.
 A semester is an academic term that consists of 14-16 week sessions (Spring and Fall) and an optional, but sometimes mandatory accelerated (summer) term in an academic year.
 In contrast, a quarter system consists of 10-11 weeks and classes are offered in the Winter, Spring, Summer (optional), and Fall.
 Other types of school calendars are Accelerated (two 8-week courses during a semester) and Term (6-month schedule).

 Total Number of Units to Graduate with a BSN/MSN Degree

-This number includes the total number of units for both nursing and non-nursing courses to complete a program with the BSN or MSN degree(s).
-A student may transfer academic units into a program, thus, the total number of units that are required to complete the program will be less than what is indicated.
-Each school has a different policy on the maximum number of units that may be transferred as well as if any experiential credit may be earned.
+This number includes the total number of units for both nursing and non-nursing courses to complete a program with the BSN or MSN degree.
+A student may transfer academic units into a program; thus, the total number of units that are required to complete the program will be lower than what is indicated.
+Each school has a different policy on the maximum number of units that may be transferred, as well as whether any experiential credit may be earned.